Q: Is guayusa actually “tea”?

 A: No. “Tea” refers to a single species of plant, Camellia sinensis, native to Southeast Asia.
 Green, black, and white teas all come from this plant.
 Guayusa (Ilex guayusa) is a different species of plant native to the Amazon rainforest.
 While the leaves are brewed in a similar fashion as tealeaves in order to make the hot beverages we know and love, guayusa is not tea.

 Q: Is guayusa like yerba maté?

-A: Runa means “fully alive” or “fully living human being” in the indigenous Kichwa language of the Ecuadorian Amazon.
-It is a term of immense cultural pride for the Kichwa people, and represents our company’s commitment to sharing the Kichwa’s rich cultural heritage with the global community.
+A: RUNA means “fully alive” or “fully living human being” in Kichwa.
+It is a term of immense cultural pride for the Kichwa people, and represents RUNA’s commitment to sharing the Kichwa’s rich cultural heritage with the global community.

 A: Yes.
-100% of the guayusa we produce is organic certified.
-We receive audits and inspections every year to ensure that all organic cultivation practices are followed by our farmers.
-Additionally, 100% of the other herbs we blend with our guayusa are organic, so all of our finished products are certified and labeled organic.
+100% of the guayusa we produce is certified organic.
+We receive audits and inspections every year to ensure the farmers we work with follow organic cultivation practices.
+All of our final products are certified organic.

 A: Yes.
-Runa earned our Fair Trade certification from Fair Trade USA in February 2012
+RUNA earned Fair Trade certification from Fair Trade USA in February 2012.

 Q: Is guayusa kosher?

 A: Guayusa is grown almost exclusively in the upper Amazon region of Ecuador.
 It grows where the Andes Mountains meet the Amazon rainforest, one of the most biodiverse regions in the world.
-Guayusa is harvested from trees that are grown under the shaded canopy of taller rainforest trees, giving local farmers an economic incentive to conserve the native vegetation of the rainforest.
-The farmers Runa works with are primarily located in the Napo Province.
+The farmers RUNA works with are primarily located in the Napo Province of Ecuador.